Znunu/Persistent-Variables/README.md

 ```

 ## Implementation details and complications
 The data itself is stored in a file with the .pdb extension and with the same name as the module.
 The format used is by default pickle, but can also be configured to JSON or CSV.
 Keep in mind the restrictions these formats impose.
-Keep the default format (Pickle), to be the least restricted. p vars are by default auto saved.
-The way this works, is that the module will attempt to save them when python exits.
+Keep the default format (Pickle), to be the least restricted.
+There are 3 ways to make sure data is saved.
+- Call the `save()` function before exiting
+- Assign to an `idict` before exiting
+- Enable auto-save

+Autosave will attempt to save when python exits.
 "Attempt" as in, having registered with the `atexit` module and also listening `ctrl-c` to events.
 This has worked fine for me, but I can't promise anything, so it's also an option to disable auto save and save manually whenever appropriate.

 ## Okayyy, but I got (insert generic DB), why would I want this?
 This library represent a shift in how you view persisent data.
 Instead of seeing it in the light of whatever database is used, it's represented as what it truly is, with lower level details abstracted away.
 It's also a great libary for beginners, since fewer choices and actions are necessary than usually.
 These aspects result in less and clearer code.
 Another interesting detail is that every db is by default created per module/script and not per main script, offering library developers a cleaner and more standardized alternative to config files.

 The downsides are obviously that everything is loaded into memory and that the data can only really be accessed conveniently by a single module.
-Both things that often aren't a problem.
+So speed, flexibility, control and reliability are sacrificed.